aayushujjwal/fixitFront/README.md

 - Connected the bot to the backend using FastAPI and Flask for handling user queries.
 - The bot retrieves relevant data from the backend based on the user's questions.

----

-This version of the README includes your additional commits for scroll control and bot page integration.